Using multi-factor authentication (MFA) in Amazon - Amazon Identity and Access Management

 We recommend that you require your human users to use temporary credentials when accessing Amazon.
 Have you considered using Amazon IAM Identity Center?
 You can use IAM Identity Center to centrally manage access to multiple Amazon Web Services accounts and provide users with MFA-protected, single sign-on access to all their assigned accounts from one place.
 With IAM Identity Center, you can create and manage user identities in IAM Identity Center or easily connect to your existing SAML 2.0 compatible identity provider.
 For more information, see What is IAM Identity Center? in the Amazon IAM Identity Center User Guide.

 MFA adds extra security because it requires users to provide unique authentication from an Amazon supported MFA mechanism in addition to their regular sign-in credentials when they access Amazon websites or services.
-Amazon supports the following MFA types.
+Amazon supports the following MFA types: passkeys and security keys, virtual authenticator applications, and hardware TOTP tokens.

 The FIDO Alliance maintains a list of all FIDO Certified products that are compatible with FIDO specifications.
-FIDO authentication standards are based on public key cryptography, which enables strong, phishing-resistant authentication that is more secure than passwords.
-FIDO security keys support multiple root accounts and IAM users using a single security key.
-For more information about enabling FIDO security keys, see Enabling a FIDO security key (console).
+For more information about enabling passkeys and security keys, see Enable a passkey or security key for the Amazon Web Services account root user (console).

 We do recommend that you use a virtual MFA device while waiting for hardware purchase approval or while you wait for your hardware to arrive.
-For a list of a few supported apps that you can use as virtual MFA devices, see Multi-Factor Authentication.
-For instructions on setting up a virtual MFA device with Amazon, see Enabling a virtual multi-factor authentication (MFA) device (console).
+For a list of a few supported apps that you can use as virtual MFA devices, see Multi-Factor Authentication (MFA).
+For instructions on setting up a virtual MFA device for an IAM user, see Enabling a virtual multi-factor authentication (MFA) device (console).

-We recommend that you use FIDO security keys as an alternative to hardware TOTP devices.
-FIDO security keys offer the benefits of no battery requirements, phishing resistance, and they support multiple IAM or root users on a single device for enhanced security.
+If you want to use a physical MFA device, we recommend that you use security keys as an alternative to hardware TOTP devices.
+Security keys offer the benefits of no battery requirements, phishing resistance, and they support multiple root and IAM users on a single device for enhanced security.

 Note